AraBlocks/ara-reward-protocol/examples/README.md

 ### AFS Replication with gRPC

-The requester example finds peers on the discovery channel did:ara:desiredContent, then connects to each peer on an example port 50051 to determine costs.
-It uses the MaxCostMatcher to determine peers.
-The farmer example broadcasts on example port 19000 on discovery channel did:ara:desiredContent, and on the example farming port 50051.
+This example shows AFS replication with AFP via communication over gRPC on port 50051.

+The farmer example broadcasts the ability to replicate an AFS for zero cost.
+The requester example finds these farmers that have the specific AFS and communicates via gRPC to only find free replication.
+It uses the MaxCostMatcher to select a subset of peers.

 On the farmer's computer/terminal: